dmckeone/Omnis-jsoncpp/README.txt

 ../include/OmnisTools.he
 ../src/OmnisTools.cpp    : These files hold a series of helper methods that I've found useful while creating components.

-../include/Static.he
-../src/Static.cpp    : These files hold an example implementation of static methods.
-There is 1 static method, $staticEmpty().

 ../src/jsoncpp.rc : This file holds the "resources" -- string table for method, property, and constant descriptions -- that Omnis uses for the component.
 (Resource 32000 is the name of the entry point method in NVObjTemplate.cpp)

 ../src/jsoncpp.def : This file holds the entry point name for Windows components (Should match resource 32000 in jsoncpp)